HansaDR/windows-on-digitalocean/README.md

 ## Disclaimer

-This guide is for educational purposes only.
+## This guide is for educational purposes only.
 I am not responsible for any damage or data loss that may occur.
 Proceed at your own risk.
+Warning: This guide demonstrates a technical process.
+It does not provide or imply a valid license for Microsoft Windows.
+Users are solely responsible for ensuring they have a legitimate license to install and run Windows in a cloud environment, in accordance with Microsoft's terms.
+Failure to do so may violate copyright law and the cloud provider's terms of service.